Mikhail Teplinsky: Military career

-Russian invasion of Ukraine
+Russo-Ukrainian war

 In June 2022, Teplinsky was appointed commanding general of the Russian Airborne Forces.
 In January 2023, according to The Moscow Times, and to British Intelligence, Teplinsky was dismissed as the commanding general of the Russian Airborne Forces.

 Since 13 December 2022, Teplinsky has been under British sanctions.

 In April 2023 Kremlin Press Secretary Dmitry Peskov confirmed that Teplinsky remains commander of the airborne troops, and serves as a deputy commander of the Joint Grouping of Forces (the Russian troops in Ukraine).
 In April 2023, the British government department believed his "turbulent career", including his return to a major role in Ukraine, was indicative of tensions arising within the Russian General Staff.
 Indeed, while Valery Gerasimov formally retained his title of Chief of the General Staff in Ukraine in the aftermath of the Wagner Group rebellion, his public disappearance started rumours about Teplinsky taking over and actually running the war.

 In October 2023 Teplinsky was promoted to commander of the Dnepr Battlegroup.
 He replaced Colonel-General Oleg Makarevich.
+By the end of 2023, he had presided over a wartime expansion of the Airborne Forces, creating one new division (the 44th Air Assault), reforming the 31st Guards Brigade into the 104th Guards Division, adding a third airborne regiment to the 98th Guards and 106th Guards divisions, and creating the 52nd Artillery Brigade as a general artillery support brigade.
+Under Teplinsky, the service grew from ten maneuver regiments and three separate brigades to fifteen maneuver regiments, two separate brigades, and one artillery brigade.

-On 12 March 2024 the AFU claimed to have liquidated Teplinsky in an airstrike on the oil tanker Mechanic Pogodin.
+On 12 March 2024 the AFU claimed to have killed Teplinsky in an airstrike on the oil tanker Mechanic Pogodin.
 On 30 June 2024, reports in the press abounded that he was severely wounded by a Ukrainian missile strike in Henichesk.
 However, on 2 August 2024, a video of Teplinsky congratulating his troops on Paratroopers' Day and speaking about recent events on the front was published.